inadram/CrackingCode/src/main/Moderate/Readme.md

 6. Given an array of integers, write a method to find indices m and n such that if you sorted elements m through n,the entire array would be sorted.
     Minimize n - m(that is, find the smallest such sequence).[[six][106]]
 7. Given any integer, print an English phrase that describes the integer (e.g., "One Thousand, Two Hundred Thirty Four"). [[seven][107]]
+8. You are given an array of integers (both positive and negative).
+Find the contiguous sequence with the largest sum.
+Return the sum. [[eighth][108]]